15 Smart Ways to Save Money during the Holidays

 11. Use Credit Card with Cash Back Option

-My sister was able to earn free speaker system after accumulating enough points on her credit card.
-Similarly, I use a merchant’s credit card where I get certain amount off of my groceries bill.
+My sister was able to earn a free speaker system after accumulating enough points on her credit card.
+Similarly, I use a merchant’s credit card where I get a certain amount off of my groceries bill.

 12. Plan Ahead and Start Shopping Early

 Start planning early and get the gift shopping and other holiday shopping over with.
 By starting and finishing early, you will feel more relaxed and be able to spend time with your family during the holidays.

 If you’re anything like me, you will be tempted to buy that cute little gift you see in the showroom, but you have got to stop yourself right there.
 Because as soon as you enter that store to buy that cute little gift, there will be so many other cute gifts staring at you.
 So what you end up doing is buying some more.
 So nip it in the bud, and just don’t feel tempted to buy another gift